DFP welcomes President Trump's offer to

 of Kashmir dispute they urged the incumbent democratic dispensation

 of Pakistan to launch a vigorous campaign at the international

 level to sensitize the world about the appalling situation of

 The speakers observed that for an effective Kashmir awareness

-office of Pakistan must identify articulate voices with an
+of Pakistan must identify articulate voices with an in-depth

 Urging New Delhi to fully respect the right of self-determination